Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Numerical Experiments

-In this section, we report the results on three different-sized dataset, with the same sparsity level for $\H$ (set as $0.6$), and $3$ different noise levels $\sigma=0,0.1,0.3$.
-The datasets we refer to are considered as: i) small size data, $(m,n,r)=(20,100,3)$; ii) medium size data, $(m,n,r)=(50,1000,3)$; iii) high size data, $(m,n,r)=(100,10000,3)$.
-Tables \ref{tab:results_Exp1},\ref{tab:results_Exp2},\ref{tab:results_Exp3} reports the results on the three datasets, according to the setting and metrics detailed before.
+\textbf{Results and Discussion.} Now we report the results on three different-sized datasets, with the same sparsity level for $\H$ (set as $0.6$), and $3$ different noise levels $\sigma \in \{0,0.1,0.3\}$.
+The datasets we refer to are considered as: i) small size data, $(m,n,r)\!=\!(20,100,3)$; ii) medium size data, $(m,n,r)\!=\!(50,1000,3)$; iii) large size data, $(m,n,r)\!=\!(100,10000,3)$.
+Table \ref{tab:results_Exp1} report the results on the datasets, according to the setting and metrics detailed before, {where the highlighted rows correspond to the best-performing method and the proposed approach.
+As detailed in the following analysis, RMU consistently achieves top-tier performance, ranking either first or second when jointly considering objective value, ranking, and sparsity.}

 Based on the ranking values shown in the tables, it can be observed that RCG performs better on small datasets, while RMU excels with larger datasets.
 The proposed method is faster and more cost-efficient due to lower computational overhead per iteration.
 Therefore, RMU can be considered a suitable alternative for large-scale problems when extremely high accuracy is not essential.